mikepan/GameEngineBook/text/01-GettingStarted.md

 ### Coordinate System <a id="Coordinate_System"></a>

 <img alt="The three axes illustrated" src="../figures/Chapter1/Fig01-05.png" width="33%" align="right">

 We live in a three-dimensional world that has width, height, and depth.
 So to represent anything that resembles real life as a virtual world inside a computer, we need to think and work in three dimensions.
 The most common system used is called the Cartesian coordinate system, where the three dimensions are represented by X, Y, and Z, laid out as intersecting planes.
 Where the three axes meet is called the _origin_.
 You can think of the origin as the center of your digital universe.
 A single position in space is represented by a set of numbers that corresponds to its position from the origin: thus (2, -4, 8) is a point in space that is 2 units from the origin along the X axis, 4 units from the origin along the -Y axis, and 8 units up in the Z direction.

 ### Points, Edges, Triangles, and Meshes <a id="Points,_Edges,_Triangles,_and_Meshes"></a>

 Although we can define a position in space using the XYZ coordinates, a single point (or a "vertex," as it's more commonly known in computer graphics) is not terribly useful; after all, you can't see a dot that is infinitesimally small.
 But you can join this vertex with another vertex to form a line (also known as an "edge").
 An edge by itself still wouldn't be very visible, so you create another vertex and join all three vertices together with lines and fill in the middle.
-Suddenly, something far more interesting is created[md]a triangle (also known as a "face")!
+Suddenly, something far more interesting is created[md]?a triangle (also known as a "face")!
 By linking multiple faces together, you can create any shape, the result of which is called a "mesh" or "model."
 Figure below shows how a mesh can be broken down into faces, then edges, and ultimately, as vertices.

 ![Teapot, cube, face, edge and vertex.](../figures/Chapter1/Fig01-06.jpg)